Max Dresow

 H I S T O R Y & P H I L O S O P H Y OF S C I E N C E

-I am an interdisciplinary humanities scholar interested in a whole bunch of topics at the intersection of the earth and life sciences.
-Some of the things that get me excited are: problematic fossils, obsolete tectonic theories, Stephen Jay Gould, nineteenth century America geology, "uniformitarianism," and studies of early animal evolution.
-Dislikes include snobbishness, the word "curated," and academic publishing companies.
-(Oh, and I guess AI.)
+I am a historian and philosopher of science interested in a bunch of topics at the intersection of the earth and life sciences.
+Some of the things that excite me are: problematic fossils, obsolete tectonic theories, Stephen Jay Gould, nineteenth century America geology, "uniformitarianism," and studies of early animal evolution.
+Dislikes include smugness, the word "curated," and AI (a pathologically over-hyped technology whose meaningful consequences are nearly all bad.)

-My most important project at the moment is parenting two adorable little kids.
+My most important project at the moment is parenting two little kids.
 I'm also writing a book, which is a history of controversy about the Cambrian Period— think the "Cambrian explosion" and all that.
+This summer I will be starting a postdoc position at the University of Copenhagen.
 In my spare time, I maintain Extinct: The Philosophy of Palaeontology Blog, where I write the "Problematica" essay series.

 Pictured: yours truly, reclining at the Mount Stephen trilobite beds in British Columbia (with friend Janella Baxter also in frame)